A dynamic multi-region MFD model for ride-sourcing with ridesplitting: General model framework

 Recall that the entering flow of passengers in activity $S2$ is equivalent to the interruptions in activity $S1$.
 Drivers in $S2_{od}$ carry two passengers with possibly different destination regions but with a similar regional path.
 Therefore, these drivers might drop a passenger before reaching $d$.
 This results from the possible trip schemes in shared rides.
 The trip length $L^{S2}_{od}(t)$ has no relation to the remaining distance $L^*_{S1_{od}}(t)$.

-Finally, throughout the paper, we refer to trip length as the space a driver travels in a region, not the whole distance that a driver covers from the assignment until the drop-off area.
-Although related, they represent different aspects of the ride-sourcing operation.
+Finally, throughout the paper, we refer to trip length as the space a driver travels in a region (focus of the traffic model), not the whole distance that a driver covers from the assignment until the drop-off area.
+Although related, they represent different aspects of the ride-sourcing operation in a traffic model.
 While the first one relates to drivers' network movements, the second one relates to individual service requests.
-Therefore, computing total trip lengths requires understanding the possible paths a trip may take among the regions.
-Translating the possible routes and path lengths to measurable request distances and detours is outside the scope of this study and is a direction for further research.
-Nevertheless, we should mention that even some regional trip lengths are the same for different services/activities, the total trip length from the time of a vehicle assigned to the first passenger, until completing the trip varies across time and sequence of activities.
+We should mention that even though some regional trip lengths are the same for different services/activities, the total trip length from the time of a vehicle assigned to the first passenger, until completing the trip varies across time and sequence of activities.